 This song came from an article I read in Newsweek (“My Turn”), by a man whose brother had been a soldier, and a prisoner of war, in Vietnam.
 After he was released to come home, he committed suicide within a year of his return.
 The writer blamed the anti-war protesters who greeted him when he came back, but I felt that suicide is serious enough that it took a lot more than that.
 This song provides one possible alternative explanation, even though, of course, I have no way of knowing.
 The part about asking to have his brother’s name put on the Vietnam Memorial, and their refusal to add it because his physical death did not happen there, was also in the article.
 The title line came to me as I was reading that, and then I had to write the rest of the song.
-After I wrote it, I saw a video by George Jones (“Wild Irish Rose”), which showed a statistic that over 110,000 veterans had committed suicide since the war ended — an amazing number, since it’s almost twice the number of names on the Wall.
-This song is dedicated to them, and to the millions of Vietnamese and Cambodians who died during that war (and after it, from its effects), none of whom are recognized on any official memorial.
+After I wrote it, I saw a video by George Jones (“Wild Irish Rose”), which showed a statistic that over 110,000 Vietnam veterans had died prematurely, either from actually committing suicide, or “slow suicide” by abuse of alcohol or other drugs, since the war ended — an amazing number, since it’s almost twice the number of names on the Wall.
+This song is dedicated to them, and to the millions of Vietnamese, Laotians, and Cambodians who died during that war (and after it, from its effects), none of whom are recognized on any official memorial.

 A later addition: Some time after this song was written, I heard a news item on CNN about a Vietnam veteran, who had committed suicide after returning home, whose name was going to be added to the Wall.
 I thought that it would be too much of a coincidence for this to be the same person that had inspired this song, but when I found the original Newsweek article, which I had saved, it turned out that it was.
 So in one way, you could say that the song is now wrong, since you will “see his name in D.C.”– but it should also be obvious that this song, although inspired by one man’s story, is about much more than that.
 And while I welcome the long-overdue decision to add Alan Brudno’s name to the Wall, there are many more names like his that you still won’t see.